ladybug-tools/ladybug-primer/text/components/Area_Normalize.md

 * ##### data [Required]
 A Data Collection to be normalized by the input _area.
 * ##### area [Required]
-Script variable Python
+A number representing area by which all of the data is normalized.
 * ##### unit
 Text for the units that the area value is in.
 Acceptable inputs include 'm2', 'ft2' and any other unit that is supported.
 (Default: m2).

 #### Outputs
 * ##### data
-A Ladybug data collection object derived from the operation between the two data inputs.
+A Ladybug data collection object derived that is normalized by the input area.